Compact & collapsible shovels are perfect for survivalists, campers, and useful to have around the house. It’s a necessary piece of survival gear.

 On top of that warranty, there’s a 100% money-back guarantee, even if it’s just because you don’t like the shovel.

 - Size: 23” (max, or) 8” x 6”

 Alternative: Mosfiata Camping and Survival Shovel

 As the best cheap portable shovel and multitool combination, Mosfiata packs in a fair few multitools in this 16-in-1 design.
 Created out of manganese steel, this shovel weighs just 2.5 lbs, and folds up to a nice compact size to store wherever you see fit.

 It’s known as Hadfield steel, which contains around 14% manganese in its total alloy design.
 The reason it’s particularly good for survival shovels is because it ensures a high impact resistance.
 You can put so much pressure on manganese steel without it even coming close to breaking.

 We know the material is good to go, but it’s not just about what the shovel is made out of—its about what it can do.
 There’s sixteen different uses in this Mosfiata camping shovel, and they all have varying levels of utility.

-You have an emergency whistle, fire starter, safety hammer, bolt driver, tactical knife, sawtooth edge, axe head, bottle opener, and more.
+You have an emergency whistle, fire starter, safety hammer, bolt driver, survival knife, sawtooth edge, axe head, bottle opener, and more.
 There’s relatively nothing that you can’t do with this shovel.

 The number one thing that we wondered was how they put this level of quality into such a small price, so we started doing some digging.